 Obesity from an aesthetic, cultural, and psychological perspective

-Though the previously mentioned PBS documentary was pretty inspirational in revealing its approach to beauty from different cultural perspectives and in examining the dimensions of the human body strictly from an aesthetic point of view, all of which contributes to better understand socio-cultural aspects, when we, however, consider obesity from a medical perspective and analyze its impact on human health, we may end up with a completely different evaluation and conclusion.
-In fact, as Jeremy Kaslow, MD – a Board Certified Internal Medicine Physician and Surgeon who has been practicing for more than twenty five years in Orange County, California – correctly stated when referring to diet and self-image, while losing weight “at any price” to “fit into a particular dress or feel comfortable in a swimsuit, is about image…” weight management, to the contrary, is related to “the pursuit of lifelong health.”
+Though the previously mentioned PBS documentary was pretty inspirational in revealing its approach to beauty from different cultural perspectives and in examining the dimensions of the human body strictly from an aesthetic point of view, all of which contribute to a better understanding of socio-cultural aspects, when we, however, consider obesity from a medical perspective and analyze its impact on human health, we may end up with a completely different evaluation and conclusion.
+In fact, as Jeremy Kaslow, MD – a Board Certified Internal Medicine Physician and Surgeon who has been practicing for more than twenty-five years in Orange County, California – correctly stated when referring to diet and self-image, while losing weight “at any price” to “fit into a particular dress or feel comfortable in a swimsuit, is about image…” weight management, to the contrary, is related to “the pursuit of lifelong health.”
 (Trivieri, L. & Anderson, J. W., 2002, p.
 826)

 Obesity: What it is and what causes it

 A recent article titled “A.M.A.
-Recognizes Obesity as a Disease”, and published online by The New York Times, attempted to make a summary of the main issues that obesity brings with it.
-Interestingly enough, the article stated that “the question of whether obesity is a disease or not is a semantic one, since there is not even a universally agreed upon definition of what constitutes a disease… .”
+Recognizes Obesity as a Disease,” published online by The New York Times, attempted to summarize the main issues that obesity brings with it.
+Interestingly enough, the article stated that “the question of whether obesity is a disease or not is a semantic one since there is not even a universally agreed upon definition of what constitutes a disease… .”
 (Retrieved July 1st, 2013 from http://www.nytimes.com/2013/06/19/business/ama-recognizes-obesity-as-a-disease.html?_r=0)